-One of the worst things that can happen to the daughter of a narcissist is to have her children ripped away by her narcissistic grandmother.
+One of the worst things that can happen to the daughter of a narcissist is to have her children ripped away by the parent who abused her.

 Would you be able to recover if your children were turned against you by your own mother?

 These are not the kind of wounds that heal.

 I suppose you learn to carry the weight, but the wound is deep.

 If you do get the opportunity to talk to your children, it’s an uphill climb, slowly convincing them of the truth.

 The best thing about kids is they believe the truth when they hear it in their mother’s voice.

 Children with loving mothers sense these things.

 Just like children with narcissistic mothers sense something is wrong, but they don’t know what it is.